 What motivates green?

-I have seen some poll results lately about who makes up the environmentally conscious part of the American population.
 It seems that little more than 15% of the population is motivated by such issues as global warming or what’s good for wild animals.

 That doesn’t mean only 15% care.
 It means that only that many make lifestyle decisions based on factors like that.
 Another 15% or so are green deniers, people who for whatever reason reject the entire notion of acting for the good of the environment.